Vithoba Temple: The Temple

 The main entrance of Lord Vittala's Temple is facing towards the Chandrabhaga or Bhima river.
 Samadhi of Namadev and Chokamela is at the entrance.
 Pilgrims will first pray to the Devotees and then enter the temple.
-A small Ganesh Shrine is present inside the temple as first Shrine.
+A small Ganesh shrine is present inside the temple as first Shrine.
 Then, a small hall where bhajans are performed.

-A small Shrine for Garuda and Hanuman.
+A small shrine for Garuda and Hanuman.
 Then, after climbing a few steps, we can see the face of Lord Vittala.
 We can have this Mukha Darshan any time without standing in Queue.

 For, Padha Darshan (To touch the Lotus Feet of Lord), there is an entrance which leads to the queue complex outside the temple.
 It will lead to many small shrines of Bhaktas, then towards the Lord Panduranga.
 We can touch the feet of Lord.
-We feel best when we touch the Lord's Lotus feet.

 There are Shrines for Rukmini Devi, Satyabhama Devi, Radhika Devi (Rahi), Lord Narasimha, Lord Venkateshwara, Goddess Mahalakshmi, Nagaraj, Ganesha, Annapoorna Devi.
 There is another mandap where all devotees play like Krishna had played with Gopikas.